axakon/hackathon-docker-compose/README.md

 ## Optional
 If you already finished the steps above and want to try some other cool stuff:

+### Magical hot reload and volume binding
-- Add cool hot reload capability to your local development environment using the following information:
+Add cool hot reload capability to your local development environment using the following information:

 Add these lines to the `app:` section in the `docker-compose.yml` file:
 ```yaml
 volumes: